masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 In a normal programming language, the Von Neumann PC specifies clear semantics on when the code is executed.
 The language could also have a macro or template system executed at compile-time, the rest of the code is called explicitly when the function is called.
-As mentioned, a key difference is that HDLs are all about instantiation, not instruction execution.
-The instantiated functionality in HDLs tend to have 3 code sections:
+As mentioned, a key difference is that HDLs focus on instantiation of gates/logic/registers, not instruction execution.
+HDLs tend to have 3 code sections:

 * Setup: This is code executed to set up the hierarchies, parameters, read